August events in France

 Festival Photo La Gacilly, Morbihan, Brittany

 During the summer months the small town of La Gacilly in Morbihan aims to shine a spotlight on environmental and sustainability issues during the Festival Photo La Gacilly.
-Taking place from 2 June to 30 September, the festival sees the town become a free outdoor gallery with photographs by well-known artists, amateur photographers and world-renowned photojournalists displayed in parks, squares and street corners.
-The theme of this year’s festival is the ‘age of adolescence’.
+Taking place from 1 June to 30 September, the festival sees the town become a free outdoor gallery with photographs by well-known artists, amateur photographers and world-renowned photojournalists displayed in parks, squares and street corners.

 Jazz in Marciac, Gers, Occitanie